-EA - There is a Multi- Agency Project (DEFRA, Environment Agency and natural England) called England Catchment Sensitive Farming Delivery Initiative (Currently April 06 - April 08).
-It is targeting selected subcatchments within the Test and Itchen to reduce defuse pollution from Agriculture.
+- EA - There is a Multi- Agency Project (DEFRA, Environment Agency and natural England) called England Catchment Sensitive Farming Delivery Initiative (Currently April 06 - April 08).
+It is targeting selected sub catchments within the Test and Itchen to reduce defuse pollution from Agriculture.
 The Environment Agency and Island 2000 have developed a similar Project on the Isle of Wight - The Landcare project.
 Concentrating on both the Eastern Yar and Medina catchments.
-For More information visit their website, www.landcare.island2000.org.uk.
+For more information visit the website, www.landcare.island2000.org.uk.